sergiomeneguzzo/sergiomeneguzzo/README.md

-<h1 align="left">Hello I'm Sergio</h1>

-###

-<p align="left">I'm a <strong>Full Stack Developer</strong> from Italy, passionate about crafting efficient and scalable software solutions.
-With a strong background in TypeScript ecosystems, I love solving complex problems and turning ideas into clean, functional code through continuous learning and hands-on development.</p>
+<h2 align="left">Full Stack Developer</strong> from Italy, passionate about crafting efficient and scalable software solutions.
+With a strong background in TypeScript ecosystems, I love solving complex problems and turning ideas into clean, functional code through continuous learning and hands-on development.</h2>

 <h2 align="left">I code with</h2>